Austin Metro: Development

-On 8 October 1980, BL introduced the Austin Mini Metro.
-The roots of the Metro lay in an earlier project denoted as ADO88 (Amalgamated Drawing Office, 88-inch wheelbase), which was intended to be a direct replacement for the Mini.
-However, poor reception of the ADO88 design at customer clinics and the increasing dominance of superminis in the ADO88's intended market segment forced a major change in the project's focus.
+The roots of the Metro lay in an earlier project denoted as ADO88 (Austin Drawing Office, 88-inch wheelbase), which was intended to be a direct replacement for the Mini.
+By 1977, the ADO88 was in an advanced state of development with running prototypes undergoing testing and much of the car's body structure designed and ready for production.
+However, poor reception of its styling at customer clinics and the increasing dominance of superminis in the ADO88's intended market segment forced a major change in the project's focus.
 In late 1977, BL chairman Michael Edwardes ordered that ADO88 be given an eleventh-hour redesign to make it both larger, and less utilitarian in appearance / more upmarket in nature.
 It thus became BL's first supermini rather than an economy car.
 The revised project was given the designator LC8 (Leyland Cars Number 8), and the definitive Metro design would ultimately emerge under the leadership of BL's chief stylists David Bache and Harris Mann.
 LC8 would replace the more upmarket, lower-volume Clubman versions of the Mini and the lower-spec, smaller-engined variants of the Austin Allegro (which would be fully replaced in the early 1980s by project LC10, which became the Austin Maestro).
 The ADO88 project had experimented with new engines and suspension systems, but, with limited time and budgets, LC8 would reuse much of the Mini's engineering (the A-Series engine, front-wheel drive via a sump-mounted four-speed transmission, front and rear running gear carried in steel subframes separate from the unitary bodyshell) and borrow the Hydragas suspension system developed for the Allegro.
 The floorpan and core structure of ADO88 was retained largely unmodified, but every external panel was changed as part of its transition into LC8.